ralphv/cinnamonjs/README_TEMPLATE.md

 ## Changelog

+* 0.9.14: Info action should show in first tab.
 * 0.9.13: Documentation was messed up.
 * 0.9.12: Fixing documentation and action descriptions of timeouts.
 * 0.9.11: Adding 3 scroll actions.